Learn cPanel

 Depending on the DNS record type, cPanel will display different editing options.
 You will be able to edit the record's name, type and value.
 Once you are ready with the edits please click on the "SAVE RECORD" button.

 The final action you can take with a DNS record is to delete it.
 Please bear in mind that deleting a DNS record will permanently remove it from the DNS zone of your domain name.
-DNS records cannot be restored and the only option you will have in order to restore a deleted DNS record will be to add the record anew.
+DNS records cannot be restored and the only option you will have in order to revert a deleted DNS record will be to add the record anew.

 To delete a DNS record, please click on the "DELETE" button next to the DNS record you would like to destroy.